-Not only that, but refrigerator water filters are good for the environment, too.
+Not only that, but these units are good for the environment, too.
 No more plastic water bottles to throw away!
 Although water filtration has been around for a long time, technology has improved significantly in recent years.
 Proper water filtration is becoming even more important as our water supply becomes more contaminated due to agricultural and industrial processes, too.

-There are dozens of refrigerator water filters on the market.
-In order to help you make an informed decision about which one is right for your family, our experts have put together this refrigerator water filter reviews article.
+There are dozens of models on the market; in order to help you make an informed decision about which one is right for your family, our experts have put together this refrigerator water filter reviews article.
 Use this handy guide to help you choose the best refrigerator water filter for your home in 2019.

 Refrigerator Water Filter Comparison Chart

 |EveryDrop by Whirlpool Refrigerator Water Filter 4|

 |Frigidaire UltraWF Refrigerator Water Filter|

 Click to read review

 |GE RPWFE Refrigerator Water Filter|